 You must keep your service animal under control at all times.
 The animal should always be on a leash, harness or other tether, unless this is not possible due to a disability or if the leash or other tether would interfere with the service animal's safe, effective performance of work or tasks, in which case the service animal must be otherwise under the handler's control.

 Amtrak personnel may require you to remove your service animal en route or from the station premises if:

 If you are asked to remove your service animal, but you would like to remain on the premises and/or continue travel without the animal, you must make arrangements for another person or local animal control to accept custody of your animal, and you may be required to continue or begin your Amtrak travel at a later time or on a later date.

 A service animal must sit under the passenger's seat or at his or her feet.
 Service animals are not allowed to sit in the aisle, on seats or beds.

 If the train schedule permits, you may walk your service animal at station stops provided that you stay within reasonable proximity to the train and re-board promptly when the conductor notifies you that the train is about to depart.
 If you plan to walk your animal during the trip, please notify the conductor when you first board the train.
 Some routes may have limited or no stops for the duration of your trip, so we encourage you to check schedules before you make your travel plans.

 Amtrak employees are not responsible for the care or supervision of any passenger's service animal.

-It is not possible to make reservations that include service animals on Amtrak.com.
-Amtrak encourages passengers using service animals call us at 1-800-USA-RAIL (1-800-872-7245) to make reservations so that we can reserve an accessible seat or space (if desired) and provide you with information regarding intermediate station stops.
+If you're traveling with a service animal, call us at 1-800-USA-RAIL (1-800-872-7245) to make a reservation.
+We’ll reserve an accessible seat or space for you and your service animal (if desired) and give you some information about intermediate station stops.
 For TTY service, call 1-800-523-6590.
-Agents are available 24 hours a day, 7 days a week.
+Agents are available 24 hours a day, seven days a week.